mojaloop/merchant-payment-docs/PI23-Sprint2-Features/Merchant-Portal-User-Creation-Flow.md

   - Choose their preferred DFSP from a drop-down menu.
   - Check the status of their registration application.
   - Continue working on draft application functions, allowing them to complete their registration in a step-by-step manner.
+  - For more details, please check "Merchant Self Registry" Requirement document.
 - A single application is permitted for each merchant.

 ## Design File